pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 **Build the Docker Image**

-This command creates a Docker image with a tag of ldap:latest and uses the Docker file in datatx-geode-ldap-security/ldap directory.
+This command creates a Docker image with a tag of ldap:latest and uses the Docker file in datatx-geode-ldap-security/ldap directoryto create the Docker image.
 *docker build -t "ldap:latest" -f Dockerfile .*

 **Start the Docker Image**